verrazzano/docs/content/en/docs/setup/provision-cluster/managed-cluster-vz.md

 ## Use a private registry

-You can manage your remote managed clusters even when they are installed in a disconnected environment.
+You can manage your managed clusters even when they are installed in a disconnected environment.
 Use component overrides to configure the VerrazzanoFleet resource to access a private registry.

 To connect to a private registry, you need to configure the following component overrides: